-Technical Studies
+Technical Studies CAS

-The Certificate of Applied Science is a 30 credit hour state modeled degree developed to provide a stackable credential for student in approved training/educational programs.
-This credential enhances student's hard skill education by offering collegiate level general education courses.
-The goal of this certificate is to not only recognize the completion of an intermediate step towards earning an Associate degree, but to also encourage students to embrace life-long learning.
+The Certificate of Applied Science is a 30 credit hour state modeled degree developed that provides a stackable credential for students in approved training/educational programs.
+This degree enhances student's hard skill education by offering collegiate level general educational courses.
+The goal of this degree is to not only recognize the completion of an intermediate step towards earning an Associate degree, but to also to encourage students to embrace life-long learning.